-Cultural landscapes are places where people have made significant connections to the land, combining natural settings with human creations.
-The National Capital Region's cultural landscapes range from our nation's iconic sites, such as the Washington Monument and the Lincoln Memorial, to linear parks like the George Washington Memorial Parkway that provide transportation corridors, green space, and public access to rivers; to the farms and fields of Civil War battlefields of Manassas and Antietam.
-The Cultural Landscapes Program draws on expertise in landscape architecture, historic preservation, and geographic information systems (GIS) to maintain an inventory of landscapes and their components, manage research, and assist parks with recommendations for landscape maintenance, preservation, and restoration.
+The over 250 identified cultural landscapes in the National Capital Region (NCR) range from our nation's iconic sites, such as the Washington Monument and the Lincoln Memorial, to linear parks like the George Washington Memorial Parkway that provide transportation corridors, green space, and public access to rivers; to the farms and fields of Civil War battlefields of Manassas and Antietam, to designed landscapes such as Beatrix Ferrand’s Dumbarton Oaks Park at Rock Creek Park.

 - Cultural Landscape Inventories (CLIs)